Poverty in Lebanon's 'city of billionaires' drives deadly migration

 Several dozen of the people on the migrant boat came from the sprawling Palestinian refugee camp of Nahr al-Bared, according to camp residents.
 There were also many Syrians, around 1 million of whom live in Lebanon as refugees.

-The economic crisis has led poverty to sky-rocket, with 80% of the population of some 6.5 million poor, according to the United Nations.
+The economic crisis has led poverty to sky-rocket, with 80 percentof the population of some 6.5 million poor, according to the United Nations.
 The government has done little to address the crisis, which the World Bank has called a deliberate depression "orchestrated" by the elite through its exploitative grip on resources.

 Several other boats attempted the voyage from Lebanon last week: Cyprus rescued 477 people from two vessels that left Lebanon.